Cholesteric liquid crystal: Inducement of chirality

 ChLCs can form either from intrinsically chiral molecules or polymers or can be formed via chiral-dopant mediated processes.
 An example of a chiral-dopant mediated process is poly(n-hexyl isocyanate) (PHIC).
-PHIC, which is a helical polymer that is typically racemic and exhibits a nematic liquid crystalline phase due to the presence of dynamic helix-flips (ie. where the helix flips its handedness), becomes cholesteric when exposed to a small amount of chiral dopant.
+PHIC, which is a helical polymer that is typically racemic and exhibits a nematic liquid crystalline phase due to the presence of dynamic helix-flips (i.e. where the helix flips its handedness), becomes cholesteric when exposed to a small amount of chiral dopant.
 The mechanism by which this transition occurs is via the slight displacement of the racemic mixture to a small enantiomeric excess, which then drives the formation of cholesteric helices.